The timeline below shows the trajectory of Depeche Mode, a band whose history features many great albums and commercially successful singles.

 Ver esta publicación en Instagram

-The trajectory of Depeche Mode: a short story
+The trajectory of Depeche Mode: a summarized version

 Depeche Mode was formed in 1980, in Essex, England, when friends Andy Fletcher, Martin Gore, and Vince Clarke recruited Dave Gahan as a singer.
 In 1981 they released their debut album Speak & Spell, which featured almost all compositions by Clarke.
 This album includes Depeche Mode’s first hit song, Just Can’t Get Enough.